engineering89-final-project/Gatling_Info/Test_Setup.md

 - find "cutoff" points when performance starts to drastically drop
 - AWS autoscaling can be implemented to react to changes in demand
 - if site constantly has over this number suggest upgrading server for web app
+- find crash point of site - inject or build up to it
 - if the site crashes, have a back-up server which boots up and redirects traffic
 -